isene/hyperlist.vim/README.md

 press the "Enter" ("<CR>") key while the cursor is on a HyperList reference to jump to that destination in a HyperList.
 Use "n" after a "gr" to verify that the reference destination is unique.
-A reference can be in the list or to a file by the use of #file:/pathto/filename,
+A reference can be in the list or to a file by the use of <file:/pathto/filename>,
-#file:~/filename or #file:filename.

 Whenever you jump to a reference in this way, the mark "'" is set at the point you jumped from so that you may easily jump back by hitting "''"